 Metabolic syndrome is increasingly common, and up to one-third of U.S. adults have it.
 If you have metabolic syndrome or any of its components, aggressive lifestyle changes can delay or even prevent the development of serious health problems.

 Most of the disorders associated with metabolic syndrome don't have obvious signs or symptoms.
-One visible sign is large waist circumference, and if your blood sugar is high, you might notice the signs and symptoms of diabetes — such as increased thirst and urination, fatigue, and blurred vision.
+One visible sign is large waist circumference.
+If your blood sugar is high, you might notice the signs and symptoms of diabetes — such as increased thirst and urination, fatigue, and blurred vision.

 If you know you have at least one component of metabolic syndrome, ask your doctor whether you need testing for other components: